desec-io/desec-stack/docs/authentication.rst

 with this email address, nothing else will be done.
 Otherwise, you will receive an email with a URL of the form ``https://desec.io/api/v1/v/reset-password/<code>/``.
-To perform the actual password reset, send a ``POST`` request to this URL, with the new password in the payload::
+To perform the actual password reset, click on that link (which will direct you to our frontend) or send a ``POST`` request to this URL, with the new password in the payload::

     curl -X POST https://desec.io/api/v1/v/reset-password/<code>/ \